How Can We Help?

 However, if her bleeding stopped at dawn and there was not enough time to do the aforementioned (ghusl and takbir), her fast will be invalid.
 This is because there is no possibility for her to attain purity before the fast starts.
 Nonetheless, as the bleeding has ceased, it will be necessary for her to perform ghusl and resume salat.
 She is required to abstain from food and drink because she now qualifies for fasting.
 She must make-up (qada) this fast later.

-If her bleeding stops before Fajr – even if it is moments before Fajr, as there is no possible extension of hayd beyond 240 hours, her fast the following day will be valid.
+If her bleeding stops before Fajr – even moments before Fajr, she will be obligated to fast the following day as there is no possible extension of hayd beyond 240 hours.

 If she delays her ghusl, she must make up for any missed prayers including ‘Isha and/or Fajr.